brandondombrowsky/myFirstGUI/README.md

 # myFirstGUI
-In this project I learned to code a graphical user interface with Java Swing, using absolute positioning.
-The widgets draw either a circle or square of the user's desired size and position using a single actionListener.
+In this project I learned to code a graphical user interface with Java Swing using absolute positioning.
+Together the widgets draw either a circle or square of the user's desired size and positioning using a single actionListener.
 We were not required to code validation or write test code.

 [![Output1.jpg](https://i.postimg.cc/9Qm73c64/Output1.jpg)](https://postimg.cc/gn7J8bkd)